laev95/GMC/Parsing rules.md

 - Date token/timestamp has always date and *then* save type token
     - 55aa00 (date) 55aa00 -> saving was turned off!
-- All Measurements are stored as one continues string after date
+- All Measurements are stored as one continuos string after date
 - String ends when save type is changed
 - New string begins after new timestamp